 Applicability: Duplicate name collisions, re-registered name collisions

 ICANN started work in mid-2008 to figure out processes for parties to apply for new gTLDs and for ICANN to evaluate the applications.
 [25] In 2009, the SSAC was asked to look at the issue of invalid TLD queries reaching root servers, stemming from someone registering a TLD that others had already been using and the root server had been responding to.
 At that time, an estimated 26% of all query load at root servers was invalid TLDs.
-[26] The SSAC studied this issue and released their SAC 045 report in November 2010.
+One of the earliest mentions of this problem was in a June 2009 blog posting.
+[26] The SSAC studied the issue and released their SAC 045 report in November 2010.
 [27] SAC 045 cited the possibility of someone applying for a TLD that had appeared in queries before or had been issued before, and the problems with queries that had been failing suddenly succeeding once the TLD was delegated.

 SAC 045 acknowledged how difficult it would be to eliminate inadvertent instances of such problems: “It is likely that many of the same conditions that cause the current set of invalid TLD queries to appear at the root level of the DNS will persist despite efforts to encourage end users, private networks, software and equipment manufacturers to correct configuration and programming errors.”

 SAC 045 had recommendations for reducing other instances of query ambiguity.
 Recommendation 2 said, “Prohibit the delegation of certain TLD strings.
-RFC 2606, ‘Reserved Top Level Domain Names,’ currently prohibits a list of strings, including test, example, invalid, and localhost.”
+Internet Engineering Task Force (IETF) Request for Comments (RFC) 2606, ‘Reserved Top Level Domain Names,’ currently prohibits a list of strings, including test, example, invalid, and localhost.”
 Section 2.2.1.2 of ICANN’s gTLD Applicant Guidebook [25] released in June 2012 specified names that could not be gTLDs; these included the names from RFC 2606 [28], plus a few dozen more, in what was termed the Top-Level Reserved Names List.

 Certificates for Internal Domains That May Also Become gTLDs